Umbrella Insurance: What It Is, How It Works, and When It Makes Sense

 • Rental properties or side activities add new exposure

 Yet liability limits often remain unchanged for years.
-A short coverage review can help determine whether existing policies still align with your situation.
+A brief coverage review can help identify whether your current protection still aligns with your overall risk exposure.

 If you would like a second opinion on your current liability protection, our team can review your existing policies and help you better understand your options.

-Visit our Personal Umbrella Insurance page to request a liability coverage review.
+Visit our Umbrella Insurance page to request a liability coverage review.

 Related articles